 Recent news around Civil Society Organisations in Namibia

 📣 Have Your Say: Help Strengthen Public Accountability The Office of the Auditor-General (OAG) has launched its External Stakeholder Survey — a crucial tool to measure how effectively it’s fulfilling its public audit mandate.
-CSOs and their teams are invited to take part. 🗓️ Deadline: 14 November 2025 📌 Why it matters: Your feedback helps improve transparency, audit effectiveness, and public understanding of the OAG’s role. 👉 If you work for a CSO or NGO, please complete the survey here (choose Professional Industry Experts Satisfaction Survey): 🔗 https://forms.gle/H5N5bWeN4tdkJt7x6 👥 You can also share this link with others in your community as citizens: 🔗 https://forms.gle/AnP5bjLeu4CUK8777 Let’s ensure civil society’s voice is heard in shaping public oversight systems. #PublicAccountability #CivicParticipation #OAGSurveyNamibia #CSOVoice
+CSOs and their teams are invited to take part. 🗓️ DEADLINE EXTENDED: 31 December 2025 📌 Why it matters: Your feedback helps improve transparency, audit effectiveness, and public understanding of the OAG’s role. 👉 If you work for a CSO or NGO, please complete the survey here (choose Professional Industry Experts Satisfaction Survey): 🔗 https://forms.gle/H5N5bWeN4tdkJt7x6 👥 You can also share this link with others in your community as citizens: 🔗 https://forms.gle/AnP5bjLeu4CUK8777 Let’s ensure civil society’s voice is heard in shaping public oversight systems. #PublicAccountability #CivicParticipation #OAGSurveyNamibia #CSOVoice

 - Simply click on this link to join in-person or via ZOOM The Commonwealth Secretariat, through its Commonwealth Connectivity Agenda for Trade and Investment (CCA), is rolling out a flagship initiative: National Agricultural Data Infrastructure (NAgDI).
 This initiative aims to help member states build interoperable, national shared spaces for agricultural data, not to replace existing databases, but to integrate them in ways that strengthen utility, transparency, and national ownership.
 A policy guide for NAgDI was launched in 2025, developed in collaboration with experts and member countries.
 It was validated via a global webinar attended by over 60 specialists, providing normative direction for how countries can design their agricultural DPI (Digital Public Infrastructure) systems.
 What is happening on 23 October 2025 (Launch Event...